Ginolux/Web_Application_Architecture/README.md

  Users can see different categories of movies available in the stores along with all the informations: title, year, description, language, rating.

-<b>Underlying technology:<b>
+<b>Underlying technology:</b>
-I use Bootstrap for the front-end.
+I used Bootstrap for the front-end.
-For the back-end, I use PHP with MariaBD server.
+For the back-end, I used PHP with MariaBD server.